dirkwhoffmann/DeepDrill/docs/Tutorials/Installation.md

 # Build instructions

+In this tutorial, you will learn how to download, compile, and install the DeepDrill toolchain.

-Follow the steps below to compile DeepDrill on your machine.
-The application has been designed to run on macOS and common Linux distributions such as Ubuntu or Mint.
+DeepDrill is a Unix-style C++ application and should be compatible with most Unix-style operating systems.
+It has been tested to run on macOS, Ubuntu, and Linux Mint.

 - **Step 1: Install third-party libraries**

-    To compile the DeepDrill tool chain, the GNU Multiple Precision Arithmetic Library (GMP) and the Simple and Fast Multimedia Library (SFML) are required.
-For recording zoom videos, DeepFlight executes FFmpeg at runtime.
+    To compile the DeepDrill toolchain, the GNU Multiple Precision Arithmetic Library (GMP) and the Simple and Fast Multimedia Library (SFML) are required.
+For recording zoom videos, FFmpeg needs to be installed on your machine.
+It is executed by DeepZoom at runtime.

   - Option 1: Install with Homebrew